Global mindset essentials for leaders: International exposure and proactiveness

-More than 100 executives took part in the IMD global mindset survey during the Orchestrating Winning Performance program in 2013, and several gave interviews.
+More than 100 executives took part in the IMD global mindset survey during the Orchestrating Winning Performance program, and several gave interviews.
 The results reveal that some individual factors give executives the edge when leading and innovating in foreign locations.
 Above all, international exposure and proactiveness are important in creating global leaders; we identified four basic leadership categories based on these two dimensions: preservers, responders, local shapers and integrators.

 In our globalizing and interconnected world, more and more executives need to perform “global work.”
 Global work can be defined as interacting across different cultures and markets, and it can be done either virtually or in person.
 This entails dealing with complexity as the context changes on several levels – e.g. environment, stakeholders – and at varying speeds, not to mention the interdependence or ambiguity that exists when operating in different locations.
 Leading in a context in which the volume, frequency and scope of information flows have increased, with the resulting rise in the need for non-face-to-face interactions, means that the leadership challenges are scaled up.
 Global work calls for global leaders.